KrakenIsHere/The-Vineheart-Realm/content/0. World/5. Story/1. The Wound/The Wounded/Wounded Priestesses.md

 ## The Burden of Knowledge
-- Each priestess carries a portion of the original ritual knowledge
+- Each priestess carries the ritual knowledge of their region
-- When combined, their knowledge reveals the complete truth about [[The Godwound]]
 - They are forbidden from sharing certain secrets except with their successor
 - Their dreams are often prophetic, showing potential futures
 - The role takes a physical toll, often shortening their lifespan